-The devastating impact of the Coronavirus pandemic that is sweeping the world will have an impact on how Options carries out its business.
-The company continues to maintain strong liquidity through its treasury management processes and has mobilised alternative operational approaches to enable business-continuity even while all staff are located remotely.
-The company is reviewing its activities by programme and has business continuity plans in place to ensure each contract can fulfil its objectives.
-Active dialogue is taking place with all clients to agree on alternative arrangements where necessary.
-With the likely impact that Coronavirus will have on developing countries' health systems, Options is well placed to provide support to health ministries through existing programmes and this may lead to potential new work.
-The initial dialogue with clients suggests that there is a strong appetite for this approach.
+The devastating impact of the COVID-19 pandemic has continued to impact on how Options carries out its business.
+The company has maintained strong liquidity through its treasury management processes and has mobilised alternative operational approaches to enable business-continuity even while all staff are working from their homes and other remote locations.
+Business continuity plans have ensured each contract fulfils its objectives, with active dialogue with all clients to agree on alternative arrangements where necessary.
+As COVID-19 has impacted on developing countries' health systems and populations, Options has been able to provide support to health ministries through existing programmes and through newly commissioned work.
+This has contributed to the reputation of the business for being able to contribute towards the strategies for addressing the immediate and mediumterm effects of the pandemic.